wln20/wln20.github.io/_pages/about.md

 Hi!
 I'm Luning Wang (王麓宁), currently a first-year master student majored in electronic and computer engineering.

-**I’m now actively looking for (research/engineering) intern opportunities in the field of LLMs, MLSys, and potentially other AI & Data-Science related fields!** See the <a href='#intern'>internship</a> section for details.
+**I’m now actively looking for (research/engineering) intern opportunities in the field of LLMs, MLSys, and potentially other AI & Data-Science related fields!** Please see my <a href='#intern'>internship</a> section for details.